AleksK1NG/Kotlin-Clean-Architecture-CQRS/README.md

-table events more than one time, to prevent multiple instances select and publish the same events, we use here **FOR UPDATE SKIP LOCKED** - this combination does the next thing, when one instance tries to select a batch of outbox events if some other instance already selected these records, first, one will skip locked records and select the next available and not locked, and so on.
+table events more than one time, to prevent multiple instances select and publish the same events, we use here **FOR UPDATE SKIP LOCKED** - this combination does the next thing, when one instance tries to select a batch of outbox events if some other instances already selected these records, first, one will skip locked records and select the next available and not locked, and so on.
-But again it's only my personal preferred way of implementation, use of only polling publisher is usually default one. as alternative possible to use debezium for example, but it's up to you.
+But again it's only my personal preferred way of implementation, the use of only polling publisher is usually default one. as an alternative possible to use debezium for example, but it's up to you.

 ```kotlin
 interface OutboxRepository {